newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/pv_files.png)
 {: refdef}

 Now our goal is to get the firmware so we can start reversing.
-Checking on youtube tutorials and thewaybackmachine, we can see that firmwares used to be available directly on Dynojet's website, under the **firmware** section, which is now empty.
-We find an interesting lead by running the PVUpdateCLient.exe, and wireshark simultaneously.
+Checking on YouTube tutorials and TheWaybackMachine, we can see that firmwares used to be available directly on Dynojet's website, under the **firmware** section, which is now empty.
+We find an interesting lead by running the PVUpdateCLient.exe, and Wireshark simultaneously.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/pvupdate.png)
 {: refdef}

-The wireshark capture shows plaintext HTTP going to *dynojetpowervision.com* and checking for available firmware files.
+The Wireshark capture shows plaintext HTTP going to *dynojetpowervision.com* and checking for available firmware files.
 There is no real protection here, just the User-Agent you are supposed to be using is "PVUpdateClient", otherwise the files remain hidden.
 Using **curl**, we get the filenames we are looking for:
 ```bash
  curl -v -A PVUpdateClient http://dynojetpowervision.com/downloads/PowerVisionVersions.xml